Admiral James Stockdale Epictetus

 In 1993, in a speech delivered at the Great Hall, King’s College, London, Monday, Stockdale described his thoughts immediately after his plane was hit:

-… good and evil are not just abstractions you kick around and give lectures about and attribute to this person and that.
-The only good and evil that means anything is right in your own heart, within your will, within your power, where it’s up to you.
-Enchiridion 32: “Things that are not within our own power, not without our Will, can by no means be either good or evil.” … In short, what the Stoics say is “Work with what you have control of and you’ll have your hands full.”
+Stockdale made the same point this way: “… good and evil are not just abstractions you kick around and give lectures about and attribute to this person and that.
+The only good and evil that means anything is right in your own heart, within your will, within your power, where it’s up to you.”
+Or as Epictetus puts it in Chapter 32 of the Enchiridion, “Things that are not within our own power, not without our Will, can by no means be either good or evil.”

 Stockdale concluded his moving speech with a story about a note from a fellow prisoner that he received during his long ordeal.